RISC-KC/basic_rv32s/guidelines/development_log.md

 Hmm, sounds okay?
 Where to implement—Hazard Unit and CU.
 pc_stall belongs to CU; pipeline stall belongs to Hazard Unit.
-Identifier for Zicsr is… OPCODE_ENVIRONMENT (1110011) and funct3 != 0.
+Identifier for Zicsr is...
+OPCODE_ENVIRONMENT (1110011) and funct3 != 0.
 Both signals exist in the MEM/WB register.
 Let’s try.
 Oh, no need for opcode/funct3; csr_write_enable is enough since CSR instructions always assert it.

 Temporarily suspended.
 This is going nowhere.
-CSR… consecutive accesses to the same CSR address are not fully supported yet…
+CSR... consecutive accesses to the same CSR address are not fully supported yet...
 No matter how I think, I’ve hit a cognitive limit here; no progress.
 I’ll pull the incomplete forwarding logic, and re-Synthesize based on synchronous CSR.
 Timing stretched to about 13 ns.
 I even ran Implementation; that’s 26 ns.
 Hm.